ts-kontakt/df2tables/README.md

 The column control feature provides dropdown filters for categorical data and search functionality for text columns, enhancing data exploration capabilities through the excellent [DataTables Column Control extension](https://datatables.net/extensions/columncontrol/).

-*Note: By default, filtering is enabled for all non-numeric columns.*
+*Note: By default, general search is enabled for all non-numeric columns.*

 ## Quick Start